eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

 Yes, this is a lot like a Java get/set method pair, though the syntax is significantly streamlined.
-But since Ceylon attributes are polymorphic, and since you can redefine a simple attribute as a getter or getter/setter pair without affecting clients that call the attribute, you don't need to write getters and setters unless you're doing something special with the value you're getting or setting.
+But since Ceylon attributes are polymorphic, and since you can redefine a reference as a getter or getter/setter pair without affecting clients that call the attribute, you don't need to write getters and setters unless you're doing something special with the value you're getting or setting.

 Don't ever write code like this in Ceylon: